ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 ---
 template: post
 title: "Intro to Rust - Part 1: Why Rust?"
-slug: rust-tutorial-part-1
+slug: intro-to-rust-part-1
 draft: true
 date: 2020-09-11T16:53:35.714Z
 mainTag: Intro To Rust
 socialImage: /media/rust-logo.png
 description: Part 1 of my Rust introduction.
-Today, we look at why you should consider Rust, and the benefits it provides over other languages.
+Today, we look at why you should consider Rust and some of the benefits it provides over other languages.
 tags:
   - Intro To Rust
   - Rust